Estimated reading time: 9 minutes

 Actually, cheese is not a great compliment to Shiraz wines.
 If you are crazy about that pairing, you can choose softer, creamy cheeses such as Gruyere, Camembert & smoked Cheddar that you can find from Hunter Valley Cheese Factory.

 Verdelho & food pairing

 Verdelho is a somewhat hard grape that occupies a thick skin & less juice.
 This is a popular white wine commonly used in the Hunter Valley food & wine tasting at cellar doors.

 Unoaked Verdelho has a similar weight to Chardonnay & Roussanne.
 Verdelho contains primary flavours of gooseberry, pineapple, Brazil nut, red apple & ginger.
 Additionally, it includes certain herbs that make your sip spicier.
 It has an oily texture, tropical fruits &, lime & kaffir lime palate.
 2018 Verdelho is one of the greatest vintages for Hunter Valley Verdelho.
 It carries the tropical aroma of pineapple & passion fruit with a well-balanced crisp & refreshing finish.
 It also contains the flavours of garlic, ginger & chilli flavours so you almost will require no snacks as a compliment.
 You can taste even solely.

 However, some light snacks like Thai dishes or spicy Asian cuisine such as Vietnamese food paired with Verdelho is an energetic kick to a bright, tiresome summer day and our choice is Oishii Japanese and Thai Restaurant located at the Roche Estate.
 Verdelho is a versatile wine type that pairs well with several dishes & snacks.
 Especially freshly shucked oysters, chilli-infused garlic prawns, and traditional Yum Cha & Thai curries are the most common as well as fundamental supplements in a Verdelho cocktail.
 Its characters & fruity nature pair amazingly with white fish, white meat & tiger prawns with a little Chile & lime.

 So, why are you still late to have this marvellous experience?
-Book a day trip from Sydney to Hunter Valley to taste the best of food and wine with a reputed tour company who are obliged to guide the best cellar doors and restaurants which offer a full experience of Hunter Valley.
+Book a day trip from Sydney to Hunter Valley to taste the best of food and wine with a reputed tour company who are obliged to guide the best cellar doors and restaurants that offer a full experience of Hunter Valley.
 The decision is yours.